Exclusive: Canada regulator probing TransCanada over safety allegations

 The company's safety practices previously came under scrutiny over allegations raised publicly in 2012 by a former employee, Evan Vokes, who worked as an engineer for the company for five years.
 He left TransCanada in 2012 after he approached the regulator with his complaints.

-Those allegations prompted the NEB to investigate his complaints within a scheduled audit.
-The audit, released in February 2014, confirmed some of those complaints and called on the company to address its oversight weaknesses in areas such as risk assessment, inspections and management review.
+Those allegations prompted a major NEB audit released in February 2014 that confirmed some of the former employee's complaints and called on the company to address its oversight weaknesses in areas such as risk assessment, inspections and management review.

 Rival company, Enbridge (ENB.TO) has also been criticized by regulators over safety and management practices following a 2010 incident that spilled more than 20,000 barrels of heavy crude into Michigan's Kalamazoo River.
 In a separate incident, the regulator recently fined Enbridge C$200,000 ($157,617) for causing environmental and property damage and breaking conditions of a permit for construction work in 2014 in Manitoba.